Android 15 may sport Find My Device even when your phone is off

-We don’t know much about what’s coming with Android 15; however, a new feature discovered by Mishaal Rahman might be the key to finding your powered-off smartphone.
+We don’t know much about what’s coming with Android 15; however, a new feature discovered by Android Police‘s Mishaal Rahman might be the key to finding your powered-off smartphone.

 According to Android Police, when an Android device is powered off, its Bluetooth controller will stop receiving power; however, Google is looking to find a way around this.
 Rahman says that Google is working on a ‘Powered Off Finding’ feature, allowing devices to “store precomputed Bluetooth beacons in the memory of the Bluetooth controller.”
 This means that the Bluetooth controller will continue broadcasting Bluetooth beacons to nearby devices even when your device is turned off.